Benjamin Netanyahu accuses Sir Keir Starmer of ’emboldening Hamas’

 Mr Netanyahu said the actions of the leaders were not “advancing peace”, but “emboldening Hamas to continue fighting forever”.

+“We condemn the killing of diplomats thoroughly.
+We want to see a proper investigation – as we would do in all things – to secure justice for those people who have been murdered in the States.

+“But we also, at the same time, should not remove ourselves from the need to secure a lasting peace in Gaza… a lasting peace is good for Israel.”

-The victims, a man and a woman, were leaving an event at the Capital Jewish Museum when the 31-year-old suspect approached.
+The Israeli embassy staff, a man and a woman, were leaving an event at the Capital Jewish Museum when the 31-year-old suspect approached.

 Israel’s foreign minister identified the victims as Yaron Lischinsky and Sarah Milgrim.